 Character education

 The challenge facing our educators and the system is that it’s almost impossible to add these elements to our curriculum at the rate required.
 Furthermore, which subjects do we remove in place of the raft of technological skills we should be adopting?
-Unfortunately, we’d almost definitely see the arts subjects make way, but that’s a discussion for a different blog!
-Without the ability to make wholesale changes to the curriculum, we must focus on the principle of helping children ‘learn to learn’.
-This, along with the development of a series of character traits will best prepare children for their adult lives.
+Unfortunately, we’d almost definitely see the arts subjects make way, which would be a false economy.

 What is character education?

-Therefore, we could say that character education helps children be ‘better’ people, but I believe it should make them more ‘useful’ people, which certainly includes the former.
+Therefore, we could say that character education helps children be ‘better’ people, but I believe it should make them more ‘useful’ people too.
 Developing a person who is trustworthy and hardworking, who also has the ability to overcome challenges, think and behave innovatively and inspire others to work with them is a truly powerful combination.

 Surely this should be the number one priority for all schools and institutions in this day and age?